Language-based Audio Moment Retrieval: Dataset for Audio Moment Retrieval

 \subsection{Real Data for Evaluation}

-In addition to the simulated data, we create a small-scale manually annotated AMR dataset to evaluate the retrieval performance in more realistic environments.
+We also create a small-scale manually annotated AMR dataset to evaluate the retrieval performance in more realistic environments.
 As a relatively long video data collection containing various scenes, we chose \textbf{UnAV-100}, an untrimmed YouTube video dataset~\cite{geng2023dense}, and extracted audio from the video.
 We selected 77 videos and annotated 100 new text queries and audio moments.
 To make the evaluation easy, each query corresponds to a single audio moment.
 The audio duration is from 45 to 60 seconds and the resolution of the moments is one second.
 The captions consist of 6.3 words on average.